Get us in your inbox

 • Fenway/Kenmore

 The home of the Boston Symphony Orchestra and the Boston Pops, Symphony Hall is amongst the world’s most acoustically brilliant venues.
-Nothing shows off that attribute more than the BSO in full musical flight.
+And nothing shows off that attribute more than the BSO in full musical flight.
 The annual Holiday Pops is wonderfully festive and shouldn’t be missed.
 The very best classical conductors and musicians often join the BSO and Pops, and Symphony Hall also hosts many of the world’s top artists—from folk giants to pop stars.

 Advertising